Mian Fida Hussain Wattoo: Political career

 He was elected to the Provincial Assembly of the Punjab as a candidate for Pakistan Muslim League (N) (PML-N) for Constituency PP-277 (Bahawalnagar-I) in by-polls held in June 2008.
 He received 32,706 votes.

 He was re-elected to the Provincial Assembly of the Punjab as a candidate for PML-N for Constituency PP-277 (Bahawalnagar-I) in the 2013 Pakistani general election.

-In December 2013, he was appointed as Parliamentary Secretary for forestry, wildlife.
+In December 2013, he was appointed Parliamentary Secretary for forestry, wildlife.

 He was re-elected to Provincial Assembly of the Punjab as an independent candidate from Constituency PP-237 (Bahawalnagar-I) in the 2018 Pakistani general election.

 He joined Pakistan Tehreek-e-Insaf (PTI) following 2018 election.
 He de-seated due to vote against party policy for Chief Minister of Punjab election on 16 April 2022.

 He was re-elected on July 17, 2022, as a Member of Provincial Assembly of Punjab from Constituency PP-237.

 He won 2024 general elections from Constituency PP-237 with the margin of 16,649 votes.